 In this piece, we give 5 reasons not to support ABA, offer historical background into ABA; discuss ABA’s use and condoning of FDA-banned torture in institutions; and present some alternatives to ABA.

 Reason 1: Autistics who have undergone ABA are more likely to suffer from PTSD.
 The risk of suicidality is also significantly higher for ABA participants.

 Research shows that ABA is overwhelmingly traumatic and has a lifelong effect.
 One study linked increased exposure to ABA with increasing severity of PTSD.
 There is also a correlation between ABA and suicidality according to a study by the International Society for Autism Research.

 Behaviour is communication –but instead of listening to the communication, ABA providers silence their students with aversive and “rewards”.
-For example, when an autistic toddler flaps her hands, she is saying something to the adults around her (that she is excited or upset, for example).
+For example, when an autistic toddler flaps her hands, she is communicating something to the adults around her (that she is excited or upset, for example).
 An ABA provider will say “quiet hands” or physically hold down the child’s hands to discourage this communication.
 Quiet Hands and other aversives severely impact autistics’ expressive abilities and have a lifelong effect.
 The suicide rate of autistic people is 9x the rate of the general population, and it isn’t because of “autism”.
 It is because of abuse, stigma, segregation and harm caused by institutions and therapies such as ABA/IBI.

 Reason 2: ABA training makes children vulnerable to abuse throughout their lifetime.